-Need long term pet-sitters because you are travelling away from home or because you are volunteering abroad?
-Why not find registered and trustworthy house and pet-sitters to live in your home and care for your pets in your absence?
+Need long term house sitters and petsitters because you are travelling away from home or because you are volunteering abroad?
+Why not find registered and trustworthy house and pet-sitters to live in your home?
+They can housesit care for your home and pets in your absence.

 Take Sam and Pete.
 They are a young English couple, professionals who have in the past volunteered their time for charitable projects during their holidays.

 CHIFCOD has several schools in the region and one in particular, Kirima Parents Primary School (KPPS), was started when three sets of parents wanted to ensure their children went to school somewhere that could provide them with a decent education.
-From this aspiration KPPS was born, and now just a few short years later children leave the school with some of the best grades in the region.
+From this aspiration KPPS was born.
+Now just a few short years later children leave the school with some of the best grades in the region.

-Thats quite a commitment, especially when like most people they already had careers, a home, and pets near Cambridge in England where they are based.
-But such is their dedication to the children they would like to help, and the charity that facilitates this support that this is exactly what they are planning to do.
-Sam and Pete have just found suitable house-sitters to help them care for their two cats – Wentworth and Windsor – and their home in their absence.
+That’s quite a commitment, especially when they already had careers, a home and pets near Cambridge in England.
+But such is their dedication to the children they would like to help.
+Indeed they are very committed to the charity that facilitates this support.

-If you are looking for a long-term house-sit, these are some considerations to bear in mind:
+If you are looking for a long term house sitters, these are some considerations to bear in mind:

 - Free Lodging – A house-sit assignment will provide you with free lodging in exchange for taking on the responsibilities of the house-sit assignment.